 So here is an overview of what we typically cover over a long and eventful Indian wedding day.

 The day starts quite early with bridal makeup and hair being the first order of business.
 This is a time-consuming yet important affair that needs proper prepping and patience.
-It can take anywhere between 2 and 4 hours depending on the outfit and style of makeup chosen.
-Most brides arrange for trials before the wedding day, so that everything goes as planned.

 An Indian wedding is a grand celebration at its core and it calls for the best looks in the entire family.
 The members are also very much a part of the wedding album and it is time to capture everyone.